Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

-\Cref{fig:Fig_th_mltp_Prob} shows the simulated $\Delta \mathcal{P}$ due to the RF pulse assist versus normalized RF power $\tilde{P}_\mathrm{RF}$ and delay $\tau$ between the RF and DC write pulses.
-The RF power is normalized to the minimal theoretical power required to switch the magnetic state with a DC current in the absence of thermal fluctuations ($T = 0$\,K) \cite{serpico2015_2}.
-This minimal power is analytically calculated in the macrospin approximation for the values of the FL dimensions, the uniaxial magnetocrystalline anisotropy constant $K_\mathrm{AN}$, saturation magnetization $M_\mathrm{s}$, and Gilbert damping constant $\alpha$ given in Table I of Methods. \Cref{fig:Fig_th_mltp_Prob}a shows macrospin $\Delta \mathcal{P}$ as a function of $\tilde{P}_\mathrm{RF}$ and $\tau$ when the phase constant $\phi$ of the RF voltage $\sqrt{2} V_\mathrm{RF} \cos(\omega_\mathrm{RF} t + \phi)$ is set to zero.
-Notice that $t=0$ corresponds to the time instant where the DC pulse is applied and $\omega_\mathrm{RF}=2\pi f_\mathrm{RF}$.
+\Cref{fig:Fig_th_mltp_Prob}a shows macrospin $\Delta \mathcal{P}$ as a function of $\tilde{P}_\mathrm{RF}$ and $\tau$ when the phase constant $\phi$ of the RF voltage $\sqrt{2} V_\mathrm{RF} \cos(\omega_\mathrm{RF} t + \phi)$ is set to zero.
+Notice that $t=0$ corresponds to the time instant where the RF pulse is applied and $\omega_\mathrm{RF}=2\pi f_\mathrm{RF}$.
 These results are significantly different from the experiment in \cref{fig:Switching_multiple_devices}c and \cref{fig:Max_power_switching_multiple_devices}c.
 This is most clearly seen from the comparison of the inset in \cref{fig:Fig_th_mltp_Prob}a showing $\Delta \mathcal{P}$ versus $\tau$ at $\tilde{P}_\mathrm{RF} = -5$\,dB and the experimental data in \cref{fig:Max_power_switching_multiple_devices}c.
 Indeed, the measured $\Delta \mathcal{P}$ is a monotonically decreasing function of $\tau$, while the simulated $\Delta \mathcal{P}(\tau)$ has a peak at $\tau = -3$\,ns.
 The micromagnetic results in \cref{fig:Fig_th_mltp_Prob}b are similar to the macrospin with a slightly enhanced $\Delta \mathcal{P}$.
-The number of replicas in the macrospin simulations is large enough to yield a $\sim$1\,\% error in $\Delta \mathcal{P}$ while the micromagnetic results are precise within $\sim$10\,\%.\\ The discrepancy with the experiment is expected because the simulations assume a fixed phase $\phi = 0$, while the measurements average over random phases.
+The number of replicas in the macrospin simulations is large enough to yield a $\sim$1\,\% error in $\Delta \mathcal{P}$ while the micromagnetic results are precise within $\sim$10\,\% (Supplementary Note 3).\\ The discrepancy with the experiment is expected because the simulations assume a fixed phase $\phi = 0$, while the measurements average over random phases.
 To address this discrepancy, we performed macrospin simulations with $\phi$ uniformly distributed over $[-\pi/2,\pi/2]$ (\cref{fig:Fig_th_mltp_Prob}c) and $[-\pi,\pi]$ (\cref{fig:Fig_th_mltp_Prob}d) intervals, the latter directly mimicking the experimental conditions.
 The inset in \cref{fig:Fig_th_mltp_Prob}d is qualitatively similar to the corresponding experimental results in \cref{fig:Max_power_switching_multiple_devices}c, although quantitative discrepancies remain.
-Similar results were obtained for devices with other studied MTJ diameters (Supplementary Note 3 and Supplementary Figure S3).\\ The numerically calculated dependence of $\Delta \mathcal{P}$ on $\tilde{P}_\mathrm{RF}$ and $\tau$ can be further elucidated by analytical modeling in the framework of damping-switching dynamics \cite{Serpico2008,dAquino2020}.
-This analytical model makes five assumptions:\\ (i) macrospin approximation.\\ (ii) prior to the RF+DC waveform, the distribution of replicas is assumed to be described by the Néel-Brown model \cite{Brown1963} in the high-energy-barrier case.
-Therefore, the initial probability density function (PDF) of the replicas $p_0(m_z)$ is given by the following expression:
+Similar results were obtained in micromagnetic simulations and for devices with other studied MTJ diameters (Supplementary Note 3 and Figure~S4).\\ The numerically calculated dependence of $\Delta \mathcal{P}$ on $\tilde{P}_\mathrm{RF}$ and $\tau$ can be further elucidated by analytical modeling in the framework of damping-switching dynamics \cite{Serpico2008,dAquino2020}.
+This analytical model makes five assumptions:\\ (i) macrospin approximation.\\ (ii) prior to the RF+DC waveform, the distribution of replicas is assumed to be described by the Néel-Brown model \cite{Brown1963} in the high-energy-barrier case.\\ (iii) magnetization dynamics is governed by the deterministic Landau-Lifshitz-Gilbert (LLG) equation.\\ (iv) for $\tau>0$, the RF pulse does not affect the switching probability.\\ (v) for $\tau<0$, the RF+DC waveform is replaced by an effective DC pulse of duration $t_\mathrm{DC}$ and amplitude $\overline{V}_\mathrm{ST}$: \begin{widetext}